-Proposed development will require a site specific Flood Risk Assessment (FRA) if it meets any of the following criteria:
+Proposed development will require a site specific flood risk assessment (FRA) if it meets any of the following criteria:

-- All developments greater than 1ha in size located in Flood Zone 1. - All developments located within Flood Zone 2 or 3, or 1 in 100-year flood extent plus climate change.
+- q.
+All developments greater than 1ha in size located in Flood Zone 1. - r.
+All developments located within Flood Zone 2 or 3, or 1 in 100-year flood extent plus climate change.
 This includes standing advice for minor developments such as non-residential extensions, alterations which do not increase the size of the building or householder developments.
-It also includes changes of use of an existing development. - All developments where proposed development or a change of use in development type could be subject to other sources of flooding.
-This applies to those less than 1ha in Flood Zone 1. - All developments located in an area which has been highlighted as having critical drainage problems by the Lead Local Flood Authority or the Environment Agency.
+It also includes changes of use of an existing development. - s.
+All developments where proposed development or a change of use in development type could be subject to other sources of flooding.
+This applies to those less than 1ha in Flood Zone 1. - All developments located in an area which has been highlighted as having critical drainage problems by the lead local flood authority or the Environment Agency.

-FRAs should be proportionate to the proposal and follow Government guidance on development and flood risk, complying with the approach recommended in national planning policy and guidance as well as the West Berkshire SFRA in appraising, managing and reducing the consequences of flooding both to and from a development site.
+Development proposals will be required to incorporate appropriate comprehensive flood risk management measures as agreed with the Environment Agency or the Council as Lead Local Flood Authority.
+FRAs should be proportionate to the proposal and follow the latest government guidance on development and flood risk, complying with the approach recommended in national planning policy and guidance as well as the West Berkshire SFRA in appraising, managing and reducing the consequences of flooding both to and from a development site.
 Information on FRAs is also set out within the Level 1 SFRA.